- 1. Random Inspiration

 - 2. Story Prompts

-- 5. A Story That Reflects The Author
+- 5. Stories That Are Inspired By The Author

 - There Are So Many Ways To Come Up With Story Ideas

 The most recent blog posts mention writing sessions, writing tools, why I am a writer, etc. And as these posts go deeper into my writing process and practices, how exactly do I have anything to write.

 How are my stories born?
 How do I get my writing ideas?

 Between today and tomorrow is the name of a short story I am working on.
 It is my favorite work in progress so far.
 It is a piece about life through a man overcoming his biggest hurdle: his perspective.

 I don’t just love the short story because I think the story is growing beautifully but also because of what inspired me to write it.
 The inspiration itself was beautiful to me;

 Many stories start with inspiration.
 And that same inspiration keeps me motivated and gives more ideas for my story and introduces different perspectives in which I can attack my story.

 I reckon that most types of inspiration, if not all offer new ideas, new perspectives, and themes for a story.